Hassan0397/Sales-Analytics-AI-Intelligence-Platform-Data-Analyst-GenAI-Project-/README.md

 A comprehensive enterprise analytics solution that transforms raw business data into actionable intelligence through an integrated pipeline of data preparation, machine learning forecasting, and AI-powered conversational analytics.

+This project demonstrates comprehensive time series analysis and forecasting using a dataset stored in CSV format.
+The Jupyter notebooks in this repository perform data cleaning, exploratory data analysis, and build forecasting models to predict future trends.

 ## 🏗️ System Architecture

 ### End-to-End Analytics Pipeline